PostHog/posthog.com/contents/blog/best-heap-alternatives.md

 3. **Understanding user behavior:** In common with most analytics tools, Mixpanel's users mostly want to understand user behavior, identify bottlenecks, and monitor core metrics like conversion rates, activation, and retention.

 > #### Bottom line
 > Mixpanel is a good option to replace Heap, but it has shortcomings.
-The lack of autocapture is a major drawback for Heap users reliant on that feature, and you'll need to find another session replay tool if you use that feature in Heap.
+The lack of autocapture is a major drawback for Heap users reliant on that feature, and you'll need to find another session replay tool if you want that feature.

 <br />